It always looks so easy – when somebody else does it

 Slowly wind the jack down until the new tyre has taken the vehicle’s weight.
 Remove the jack.
 Now is the time to fully tighten the wheel nuts.
 Once again, use your body weight (not pure arm strength) and keep the wheel brace parallel to the ground as you tighten each wheel nut.

 Properly stow your wheel brace, jack and the flat tyre in the boot.
-Don’t just dump the old tyre in the recess: secure it in place so it doesn’t slide around while you’re driving.
+Don’t just dump the old tyre in the recess: secure it so it doesn’t slide around while you’re driving.

 And lastly, now that you’re back on the road, remember to get your tyre fixed so that you always have a spare to rely on.